Sooryavansham: Plot

-Meanwhile, Deshraj Thakur, another zamindar in Bharatpur, plotted to ruin Bhanupratap’s family by marrying Radha to his son Arjun.
-This would force Radha’s lawyer father to act in Deshraj’s favor.
-Radha’s mother approved the alliance and pressured Bhanupratap to separate Radha from Heera.
-Bhanupratap gave Heera an ultimatum: either marry Radha or regain his father’s respect.
-Encouraged by Mindra, Heera chose Radha.
-On the wedding day, he eloped with her, angering Bhanupratap, who disowned him.
+Meanwhile, Deshraj Thakur, another zamindar in Bharatpur, aims to ruin Bhanupratap’s family by marrying Radha to his son Arjun.
+This would force Radha’s lawyer father to act in Deshraj’s favor, giving Deshraj an advantage over Bhanupratap.
+Radha’s mother approves the alliance and pressures Bhanupratap to separate Radha from Heera.
+Bhanupratap gives Heera an ultimatum: either marry Radha or regain his father’s respect.
+Encouraged by Mindra, Heera chooses Radha.
+On the wedding day, he elopes with her, angering Bhanupratap, who disowns him.

-Heera and Radha settled in Mindra’s house on the village outskirts.
-Heera worked as a labourer in a transport company before starting his own transport business with money borrowed from Radha’s uncle, Ranjeet.
-He named the company after his father.
-In time, Heera became wealthy and respected, while Radha cleared the UPSC examination and became an IAS officer.
-The couple had a son, named after Heera’s father, and nicknamed Sonu.
-Bhanupratap, however, continued to hate Heera despite his rise in status.
+Heera and Radha settle in Mindra’s house on the village outskirts.
+Heera works as a labourer in a transport company before starting his own transport business with money borrowed from Radha’s uncle, Ranjeet.
+Naming the company after his father, in time, Heera becomes wealthy and respected.
+At the same time, Radha clears the UPSC examination and becomes an IAS officer.
+The couple has a son, named after Heera’s father, and nicknamed him Sonu.
+Bhanupratap, however, continues to hate Heera despite his rise in status.

-Heera later fulfilled his father’s dream of establishing a hospital for the poor.
-At the inauguration, he publicly credited his success to Bhanupratap, believing his father had expelled him so he could learn self-reliance.
-Bhanupratap, secretly present at the ceremony, overheard this.
+Heera later fulfills his father’s dream of establishing a hospital for the poor.
+At the inauguration, he publicly credits his success to Bhanupratap, believing his father had expelled him so he could learn to depend on himself.
+Bhanupratap, secretly present at the ceremony, overhears this.

-While reconsidering his actions, Bhanupratap met his grandson Sonu outside school and began secretly spending time with him.
-Learning of this, Heera asked Sonu to give some kheer to his “friend” the next time they met.
-Meanwhile, Sharda pleaded with Bhanupratap to reconcile with Heera.
-Bhanupratap, tormented by guilt, phoned his son but collapsed after coughing blood.
-He was hospitalized, and Deshraj accused Heera of poisoning the kheer to kill his father.
+While reconsidering his actions, Bhanupratap encounters his grandson Sonu outside school and begins secretly spending time with him.
+Learning of this, Heera asks Sonu to give some kheer to his “friend” the next time they meet.
+Meanwhile, Sharda pleads with Bhanupratap to reconcile with Heera.
+Bhanupratap, tormented by guilt, phones his son but collapses after coughing blood.
+He is hospitalized, and Deshraj accuses Heera of poisoning the kheer to kill his father.

-As Deshraj’s men assaulted Heera, Bhanupratap recovered and came to his son’s rescue.
-He revealed that the kheer had been poisoned by Deshraj himself.
-Father and son fought together against Deshraj’s men until Deshraj confessed his crime.
-Finally, the family reunited, and Bhanupratap embraced Heera in front of all their relatives.
+As Deshraj’s men assault Heera, Bhanupratap recovers and came to his son’s rescue.
+He reveals that the kheer had been poisoned by Deshraj himself.
+The father-son duo beat up Deshraj and his men until Deshraj confesses to his crime.
+Finally, with the family reuniting, Bhanupratap embraces Heera in front of all their relatives.